Sep783Lab/macbot-labs-/Lab8.md

 ```bash
     roslaunch macbot_navigation gmap.launch
 ```
-After a few moments, in RVIZ you should be able to see a map being generated.
+After a few moments, in RVIZ you should be able to see a map being generated..

 ![image](https://github.com/Sep783Lab/macbot-labs-/assets/150700633/91ea6e8d-bc21-48e3-ac96-35a6af5a6e13)